ssbsukirat/medicine/Neurology/Alzheimer’s.md

 - pernicious anemia, causes a megaloblastic anemia and may also damage the nervous system
 - spinal cord syndrome (myelopathy) affecting the posterior columns (loss of vibration and position sense) and corticospinal tracts (hyperactive tendon reflexes with Babinski signs)
 - damages peripheral nerves (neuropathy), resulting in sensory loss with depressed tendon reflexes.
+- Damage to myelinated axons may also cause dementia
+- mechanism
+	- deficiency of S-adenosyl methionine (required for methylation of myelin phospholipids) due to reduced methionine synthase activity or accumulation of methylmalonate, homocysteine, and propionate, providing abnormal substrates for fatty acid synthesis in myelin.
+- Neurological manifestations may occur in absence of anemia so dont use CBC only
+- Treatment with parenteral vitamin B12 (1000 μg intramuscularly daily for a week, weekly for a month, and monthly for life for pernicious anemia) stops progression of the disease
+## Pellagra
 -